San Carlos del Apa

-San Carlos del Apa is a city of Paraguay in the Concepción Department, and a historical site located between River Apa and Stream Blandengues.
+San Carlos del Apa or San Carlos is a city of Paraguay in the Concepción Department, and a historical site located between River Apa and Stream Blandengues.

 Geography

 San Carlos is far from Asunción at 589 km, 90 km from the Brazilian port of the same name "San Carlos do Apa" and 200 km from Concepción.
 It is located on the border with Brazil.

 Climate

 The maximum temperature reaches 40 degrees in summer, while the minimum in winter is up to minus 2 degrees.
 The average is 24 degrees Celsius.

 The rainfall times are plentiful from November to January, and the driest months are from June to September.
 Winds are from the north, east and southeast.

 Demographics

 San Carlos has a total of 690 inhabitants, of which 438 are men and 252 women.
 In urban areas there are 444 people and in rural areas 246.

 Economy

 Residents of San Carlos are principally engaged in livestock and agriculture.
 The city is a reserve of clover plantation.

 San Carlos has a landing field for light aircraft.